Catherine Gfeller: Artistic career

 After several residencies in South Africa, in 2014 the WAM Museum in Johannesburg presented a monographic exhibition of work produced there under the title Passing the City through You.

-Throughout 2015, Catherine Gfeller is the guest artist at the Centre Paul-Klee in Berne.
-She will be making around fifteen interventions combining different media to create a dialogue between the art of Paul Klee and the architecture of Renzo Piano, including a sound trail exploring both the interior of the museum and the surrounding landscape.
+Throughout 2015, she was the guest artist at the Centre Paul-Klee in Berne.
+She was to make around fifteen interventions combining different media to create a dialogue between the art of Paul Klee and the architecture of Renzo Piano, including a sound trail exploring both the interior of the museum and the surrounding landscape.

-After several visits, the Taras Shevchenko National Museum in Kyiv, Ukraine, welcomed Catherine Gfeller in 2017 for her exhibition Voices in Kyiv.
+After several visits, the Taras Shevchenko National Museum in Kyiv, Ukraine, welcomed Gfeller in 2017 for her exhibition Voices in Kyiv.
 Here she presented the work she had done accompanying Ukrainian writers through the districts of Kyiv, combining their interpretations of the city with her own vision.

-Since 2016, Catherine Gfeller has been involved in a project in China, China Driftings, the first part of which was exhibited at the Guangdong National Museum of Art in Guangzhou in 2018 in Canton.
-This exhibition will continue, through residencies, in Hong Kong, Chengdu, Shanghai and Pékin until 202.
+During 2016, she had been involved in a project in China, China Driftings, the first part of which was exhibited at the Guangdong National Museum of Art in Guangzhou in 2018 in Canton.
+This exhibition would continue, through residencies, in Hong Kong, Chengdu, Shanghai and Pékin until 202.

-In 2022, the artist won the Support for Contemporary Documentary Photography prize organized by the CNAP (Centre National des Arts Plastiques, Ministry of Culture, Paris) for her Firelands project devoted to landscapes ravaged by fire.
+In 2022, she won the Support for Contemporary Documentary Photography prize organized by the CNAP (Centre National des Arts Plastiques, Ministry of Culture, Paris) for her Firelands project devoted to landscapes ravaged by fire.

-In 2023, Catherine Gfeller created an exhibition called Rythms in Médine en Saudi Arabia illustrating "the coexistence and convergence of man and the city" as part of the Smart Madinah Forum.
+In 2023, Gfeller created an exhibition called Rhythms in Médine en Saudi Arabia illustrating "the coexistence and convergence of man and the city" as part of the Smart Madinah Forum.

-In 2024, the artist was invited by the French Embassy in Riyadh to carry out an artistic residency in collaboration with the artist Daniah ALSALEH on the theme of Saudi women.
-The exhibition Woven Portraits, Dreamscrapes of a city will be presented at Fondation l'Art Pur in March–April 2024.
+In 2024, she was invited by the French Embassy in Riyadh to carry out an artistic residency in collaboration with the artist Daniah ALSALEH on the theme of Saudi women.
+The exhibition Woven Portraits, Dreamscapes of a city would be presented at Fondation l'Art Pur during March and April of 2024.